trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 ### Data

 The RIAPI focuses on allowing Assessment, Project and Lodgement data to be submitted at key stages.
+Sequence numbers (5) and (6) are optional.

 | Sequence | Area       | Name     | Description                                                                                | Endpoint         |